PeerReview4All: Fair and Accurate Reviewer Assignment in Peer Review: Introduction

 Fourth, noting that paper evaluations are typically subjective~\citep{kerr1977manuscript,mahoney1977publication, ernst1994reviewer,bakanic1987manuscript,lamont2009professors}, we propose a novel statistical model capturing subjective opinions of reviewers, which may be of independent interest.
 We provide a sharp minimax analysis under this subjective setting and prove that our assignment algorithm \algo is also near-optimal for this subjective-score setting.

-Our fifth and final contribution is an experiment we designed and conducted on the Amazon Mechanical Turk crowdsourcing platform to objectively compare the performance of different reviewer-assignment algorithms.
-We design this experiment in a manner that circumvents the challenge posed by the absence of a ground truth in peer review settings, for objective evaluations of accuracy.
-The results of the experiment highlight the promise of \algo in practice, in addition to the theoretical benefits discussed elsewhere in the paper.
-The dataset pertaining to the experiment, as well as the code for our \algo algorithm, are available on the first author's website.
+Our fifth and final contribution comprises empirical evaluations.
+We designed and conducted an experiment on the Amazon Mechanical Turk crowdsourcing platform to objectively compare the performance of different reviewer-assignment algorithms.
+The design of the experiment is done carefully to circumvent the challenge posed by the absence of a ground truth in peer review settings, so that we can evaluate accuracy objectively.
+In addition to the MTurk experiment, we provide an extensive evaluation of our algorithm on synthetic data, provide an evaluation on a reconstructed similarity matrix from the ICLR 2018 conference, and report the results of the experiment on real conference data conducted by~\citet{kobren19localfairness}.
+The results of these experiments highlight the promise of \algo in practice, in addition to the theoretical benefits discussed elsewhere in the paper.
+The dataset pertaining to the MTurk experiment, as well as the code for our \algo algorithm, are available on the first author's website.

 The remainder of this paper is organized as follows.
 We discuss related literature in Section~\ref{sec:literature}.
 In Section~\ref{sec:problem_setting}, we present the problem setting formally with a focus on the objective of fairness.
 In Section~\ref{sec:algorithm} we present our \algo algorithm.
 We establish deterministic approximation guarantees on the fairness of our \algo algorithm in Section~\ref{sec:algorithm_analysis}.
 We analyze the accuracy of our \algo algorithm under an objective-score model in Section~\ref{sec:obj_score_model}, and introduce and analyze a subjective score model in Section~\ref{sec:subj_score_model}.
 We empirically evaluate the algorithm in Section~\ref{sec:experiments} using synthetic and real-world experiments.
 We then provide the proofs of all the results in Section~\ref{sec:proofs}.
 We conclude the paper with a discussion in Section~\ref{sec:discussion}.